-CEWASTE is a two-year project funded by European Union's Horizon 2020 research and innovation program.
-It will develop, validate and launch a voluntary certification scheme for collection, transport and treatment facilities of key types of waste containing significant amounts of valuable and critical raw materials (CRMs) such as waste electrical and electronic equipment (WEEE) and batteries.
+CEWASTE is a two-year-and-a-half project funded by European Union's Horizon 2020 research and innovation program.
+It aims to develop, validate and launch a voluntary certification scheme for collection, transport and treatment facilities of key types of waste containing significant amounts of valuable and critical raw materials (CRMs) such as waste electrical and electronic equipment (WEEE) and batteries.

-If you want to be informed of the next consultation process or would simply like to follow the CEWASTE project, please register here.
+If you want to be informed about the progress of the CEWASTE project, please register here.

 Developing a widely accepted and mature certification scheme demands a multi-stakeholder process including key experts through an open and transparent consultation process.
 With the current online consultation process, CEWASTE aims to ensure transparency, actively engage with experts and stakeholders and provide them with mechanisms for participation in the development process of the certification scheme.
 The ISEAL Assurance Code of Good Practice forms the basis of the stakeholder participation activities in the project.

-In first part of the public consultation process comments and feedback are expected on the newly developed CEWASTE normative requirements.
-The first working draft of the document CEWASTE Requirements for Improving CRM Recycling from WEEE and Waste Batteries was presented to the experts and related stakeholders (including CEWASTE Advisory Board members) in a physical meeting on 22 October 2019, in Geneva.
-After evaluating and integrating the comments, a revised version of the document has been published on CEWASTE website for the public consultation process between December 2019 and January 2020 (60 days).
+A first working draft of the document CEWASTE Requirements for Improving CRM Recycling from WEEE and Waste Batteries was presented to the experts and related stakeholders (including CEWASTE Advisory Board members) in a physical meeting on 22 October 2019, in Geneva.
+After evaluating and integrating the comments, a revised version of the document (V5.0) was published on CEWASTE website for the 1st round of public consultation process between December 2019 and January 2020 (60 days).
 In this round, more than 250 technical and editorial comments were collected.
 A summary table containing all comments as well as information about how each comment was addressed is available here.

-Consultation is open to the public and is on a voluntary basis.
+The consultation is open to the public and is on a voluntary basis.
 The CEWASTE project team invites stakeholders from different sectors of the value chain to contribute to the consultation process with the aim of getting responses from those with a specific interest in the subject matter with a wide geographic spread so that opinion is received from informed participants across many countries.
-The information needed for the stakeholders to decide whether and how to participate in the consultation process are provided in the CEWASTE Terms of Reference
+The information needed for the stakeholders to decide whether and how to participate in the consultation process is provided in the CEWASTE Terms of Reference.